nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 1. Click on the `Open Source` button in the upper left of the window.
 Source here means "file you intend to encode"
 2. Locate the file of interest in the file picker, select it, and click on the `Open` button.
 Depending on the size of the file picked you may have to wait a bit for HandBrake to acquaint itself with the file.
-3. Pick a preset[^3] that fits your use case, or select all the custom settings.
-You might not be surprised to find that I prefer to use MKV as the container for my video files.
-My library has a mix of H.264 & H.265 encoded files because H.265 was not widely supported last time I re-ripped & encoded my library and I haven't taken the time to go back and redo it yet.
+3. Pick a preset[^3] that fits your use case, or select all custom settings.
+You might _not_ be surprised to find that I prefer to use MKV as the container for my video files.
+My library has a mix of H.264 & H.265 encoded files because H.265 was not widely supported last time I re-ripped & encoded my library and I haven't taken the time to go back and redo the H.264 content yet.
 For audio I generally use the passthru option and let the client device figure out how to deal with it, rather than force something in the file itself.
-Similar for subtitles, no burn-in/hard-encoding for me, I use subtitle tracks and client devices smart enough to let me choose a subtitle track.
+Similar for subtitles―no burn-in/hard-encoding for me, I use subtitle tracks and client devices smart enough to let me choose a subtitle track.
 4. Once you're pleased with your options (check the _all_ the tabs) you can either queue the encode or start it immediately.
 My M.O. is to queue enough to keep the machine busy, say through the night[^4], and then kick it off.

 #### Serve Your Media

 I lump the prep, ripping, and encoding into the _interesting-at-first-but-quickly-tedious_ category.
-This section is where you get to start enjoying the fruits of your labors.
+By contrast, this section is where you get to start enjoying the fruits of your labors.

 ##### Kodi

 ![Kodi Logo](/assets/images/kodi-logo.webp){: .align-center}

 Kodi has been around since the days when the original xBox was Microsoft's current generation console.
-In that time is has evolved much but what I think of as Kodi's core strength has not changed―play any of your media flawlessly and look good while doing it.
+In that time is has evolved much but what I think of as Kodi's core strength has _not_ changed―play any of your media flawlessly and look good while doing it.
 Kodi is _very_ customizable but the many ways you can customize it are out of the scope of this guide[^5].

 ###### Strengths & Weaknesses of Kodi